 “I think our paper for the first time provides a reasonable explanation for the origin of patterns,” said lead researcher Yifeng Wang.
 “We found we could predict the variations in pores as well as the heterogeneity of a reservoir.”

-The analysis, published Feb.
-21 in Nature Communications, was able to match the field observations published in 2006 by second author David Budd, professor of geological sciences at the University of Colorado at Boulder.
+The analysis, published on February 21 in Nature Communications, was able to match the field observations published in 2006 by second author David Budd, professor of geological sciences at the University of Colorado at Boulder.

 Budd said Wang put together a session at the 2010 annual meeting of the Geochemical Society at which Budd presented field studies of porosity and chemical composition.
 “He recognized that the data I showed could be explained by stress-induced chemical waves.
 He subsequently developed the numerical model to test his idea.
 Then we used the 2006 data set to demonstrate the correspondence between his model’s outcomes and the field data.”